joshdabosh/writeups/NeverLanCTF2020/index.md

 We set that as our User-Agent using Python's `requests`, and request the home page, which gives us the flag.

 ## Chicken Little
+We basically have to ssh onto a server and retrieve the flag from it.
+We start from Chicken Little 1.
+We use the flag from Chicken Little 1 as the password for the ssh onto Chicken Little 2.

 ### Chicken Little 1
+Use an `ls` and find `Welcome.txt`.
+Read the file for the flag.

 ### Chicken Little 2
+Use an `ls -a` (-a flag to show hidden files) and find `.chicken.txt`.
+Read the file for the flag.

 ### Chicken Little 3
+We find `BAWK.txt` with a bunch of "BAWK"s in it.
+Knowing the password format we guess that this password also has a `-` in it, so we grep for `-` in the file for the flag.

 ### Chicken Little 4
+We find a binary file with the flag presumably hidden in it.
+We can use `strings` to first extract the printable strings, then grep for `-` in it, which gives the flag.

 ### Chicken Little 5
+We can use `binwalk -e` to extract files from the file, giving us a file with the flag.

 ### Chicken Little 6
+We can use `scp` to transfer the file to our local machine since `curl` was removed.

+`scp -P 3333 level5@44.233.149.141:~/chicken-little.png .`

+The flag is visible in the image.

 ### Chicken Little 7
+We are told we need to find the password to the user `level7` on the system.
+We read `/etc/shadow` for the `level7` password hash.

+We generate a wordlist of all possible 4-character combinations using `crunch 1 4 > pass.txt`.

+We can use `hashcat -m 1800 -a 0 h.hash pass.txt` to eventually break the hash (it was supposed to take ~15 minutes).

+I used a brute-force script on a remote server because my 2011 mac really did not like running SHA512 a lot of times.

 ## Trivia
 ### Milk Please